 For the 5th year in a row, my dad and I are embarking on the Popsugar reading challenge.
-It’s been a fairly slow start to the year what with one thing and another, but here’s a few I’ve read so far.
+It’s been a fairly slow reading year for me what with one thing and another, so I haven’t read much at all this year but here’s what I’ve read in 2021

 Book 1: The Survivors, by Jane Harper